VanOvermeire/sam-template-creator/README.md

     * Node
     * Java
 * More flexibility in location of lambdas: searching more folders, or ability to specify folder structure
+* Incremental templates by checking previous ones for values for timeout, env vars etc. (and maybe notifying user of finds)
 * Robust error handling
 * Ask questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
 * Polyglot projects?